Ambleside Primary School Class room

 We want our children to show respect, tolerance and understanding for the beliefs of others.
 This is promoted by allowing children to respond positively and with an enhanced vocabulary, to challenges they may face.
 Critical thinking skills allow them to relate the experience of others to themselves, develop curiosity, ask questions and develop an empathy and understanding of others that will take them through their future education and lives beyond the classroom.
 Lessons follow a 4-step enquiry approach.

 Across the school, we teach Science using the CUSP curriculum, which pays close attention to guidance provided by the National Curriculum sequence and content.
-Our ambitious Science curriculum has the intention of increasing children’s ability to think scientifically, enriching children’s vocabulary and wider view of the world, and putting what they learn into practice. .The following core concepts underpin our teaching of Science and we strive to weave these concepts into each unit we teach:
+Our ambitious Science curriculum has the intention of increasing children’s ability to think scientifically, enriching children’s vocabulary and wider view of the world, and putting what they learn into practice.
+Through studying CUSP Science, pupils become ‘a little more expert’ as they progress through the curriculum, accumulating, connecting and making sense of the rich substantive and disciplinary knowledge.
+Scientific analysis is developed through IPROF criteria.
+We call it ‘Thinking Scientifically.’

 At Ambleside we aim to provide a rich experience of Science that enables our children to experience both depth and breadth in the units they cover.
 This is achieved through our “revisit” units where we revise units from earlier parts of the year to consolidate learning.